emswift5th/newtest/README.md

 # Starter Kit FPS

 This package includes a basic template for a first person shooter in Godot 4.1.1.stable.official.
-Includes features like;
+Includes features like your mum;

 - Character controller
 - Weapons, switching weapons